isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The `requires` in the comments are uses of `concepts`.
-"Concepts" are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+“Concepts” are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
 Currently (July 2016), concepts are supported only in GCC 6.1.
 Consequently, we comment out uses of concepts in examples; that is, we use them as formalized comments only.
 If you use GCC 6.1, you can uncomment them.

 ##### Enforcement

-* Flag algorithms with "overly simple" requirements, such as direct use of specific operators without a concept.
+* Flag algorithms with “overly simple” requirements, such as direct use of specific operators without a concept.
-* Do not flag the definition of the "overly simple" concepts themselves; they may simply be building blocks for more useful concepts.
+* Do not flag the definition of the “overly simple” concepts themselves; they may simply be building blocks for more useful concepts.

 ### <a name="Rt-algo"></a>T.2: Use templates to express algorithms that apply to many argument types